 The court will usually accept jurisdiction.
-If grounds exist for a forum non conveniens application, concluding in particular where the claim arises out of a contract that has an exclusive foreign jurisdiction clause, the proceedings may be stayed in favour of the relevant foreign jurisdiction.
+However, if grounds exist for a forum non conveniens application, or if the claim arises out of a contract containing an exclusive foreign jurisdiction clause, the proceedings may be stayed in favour of the relevant foreign jurisdiction.